ideavillage/cakephp-mailchimp/README.md

 It uses the current API version 1.3 from Mailchimp.

+## Deprecation Notice
+**This branch (using 1.3 Mailchimp API) is deprecated**.
+Please use the master branch and the 2.0 Mailchimp API.

 ## Setup

 Copy the plugin into the `APP/Plugin` folder and make sure it is loaded using `CakePlugin::loadAll()`, for example.